Where the design community meets.

-laurenholliday.com Joined about 3 years ago
+laurenholliday.com Joined over 3 years ago

 I'm interested in trying Webflow.
 I'm not sure if this counts.
 I always design/build websites in WP.
 What does everyone think about Webflow compared to WP?
 Think it's the "next thing?"

 Hackthejobhunt.com was a site for millennials.
 I was targeting millennials, and it was a fun side-project for me.

 I was selling me in a sense because I'm the teacher so I wanted to show off my personality.

 Our audience is segmented nearly half/half -- millennials and older generations.

 She said that in response to an email design I used.
 (I never curse in clients content -- that was for my site only).